JennyZC/Udacity/CarND-Behavioral-Cloning/writeup_report.md

 ![alt text][image7]
 ![alt text][image8]

 Besides record recovery images, I also used images from left and right cameras.
-For left images, I added 0.05 correction to the angle, and for the right images, I substruct 0.05 correction:
+For left images, I added 0.1 correction to the angle, and for the right images, I subtract 0.1 correction:

 ![alt text][image9]